juxor/afaq/markdown/secJ2.md

 people not to vote.
-Such anti-election campaigns can be a valuable way of making others aware of the limitations of the current system, which is a necessary condition for their seriously considering the anarchist alternative of using direct action and build alternative social and economic organisations.
+Such anti-election campaigns can be a valuable way of making others aware of the limitations of the current system, which is a necessary condition for their seriously considering the anarchist alternative of using direct action and building alternative social and economic organisations.
 The implications of abstentionism are discussed in the [next section](secJ2.html#secj25).